 The Student Conduct Office provides a number of trainings on campus to help promote a safe, caring campus community.

-Have you ever been in a situation that you felt something was wrong but you weren’t sure what to do?
-Bystander Intervention Training provides students, faculty, and staff with the opportunity to explore how we can identify and intervene in situations where others are at risk of harm, and support fellow community members.
+Have you ever been in a situation where you felt something was wrong, but you weren’t sure what to do?
+Bystander Intervention Training provides students, staff and faculty with the opportunity to explore how we can identify and intervene in situations where others are at risk of harm, and support fellow community members.
 This version focuses on how medical students and young medical professionals can become active bystanders in hospital settings.

 “Never read the comments!”
 “Don’t feed the trolls!”

 The Comments Section: Addressing Harassment Online is a facilitated session that provides students, faculty, and staff the opportunity to talk about what online harassment is (and isn’t), what the potential impacts can be individually and on a community.
 The session will also review laws and University policies around the issue, as well as strategies for preventing, supporting, and intervening in situations of online harassment.

 - Monday, June 20 from noon to 1:45 p.m.

 Conflict Management 101